 - Monday, February 10th & 11th from 5:30pm- 9:30pm

 If you are not able to attend the ACT during January- don’t worry!
-We will be having an evening ACT in February.
+We will be having an ACT in the Spring!
 If you are interested in volunteering with us, take a look around the volunteer section of our website, then submit a completed application.

 Below are some of the requirements for volunteers at SafePlace.
 Please review the expectations to decide if our program is a good fit for you:

 - Potential volunteers must complete an application, background check, disclosure, identifying information for criminal background check, and reference forms.